-Home Health Care Insurance
+Home Care Business Insurance

-As a healthcare professional, taking care of others comes naturally to you.
+Taking care of others comes naturally to you.
 You’re caring, kind, and passionate about others’ well being.
 But just because it’s second nature to look after others, doesn’t mean you should forget about looking after yourself as well.
 We recommend several types of home care business insurance to make sure you’re covered while doing the work that you love.

-Depending on the patient, your work may very physical, or not very physical at all.
-Either way, there are always risks on the job.
 Take a look at the following recommended coverages to help you stay safe at work.

 If you’re self-employed, you need to make sure you’re protecting your business from risk.
 Any exposures you face can put both you and your business in jeopardy.
 General liability insurance protects you and your business from financial loss in the event you are liable for third-party bodily injury, property damage, or personal/advertising injury.

-- Personal/advertising injury: Everyone has bad days at work.
+- Personal/Advertising Injury: Everyone has bad days at work.
 And sometimes, people like to rant about it on social media.
 If a patient sues you for slander, libel, or copyright infringement, general liability will cover legal damages.

-Many patients rely on medications and supplements to maintain or improve their quality of life.
+Most patients rely on medications and supplements to maintain or improve their quality of life.
 Managing medications is a lot of responsibility, and with that, comes liability.
 Professional liability insurance makes sure you have the right protection in the event of an error.

 While general liability covers third-party bodily injury, it does not protect you or those working for you should an incident occur.
-Workers’ compensation insurance is very important because it covers you or an employee in the event you get injured on the job.
+Home care workers’ comp is very important because it covers you or an employee in the event you get injured on the job.
+Depending on the patient, your work may very physical, or not very physical at all.
+Either way, there are always risks on the job.

 Lifting and moving patients is demanding, physical work.
 They rely on you to go about their day.
 That’s why it’s so important for you to take care of yourself, so you can continue to be there for your clients.